MikeSWang/Triumvirate/docs/source/installation.rst

 (e.g. a Conda environment created with ``conda create -n <env>`` and activated with ``conda activate <env>``).

-To install from |PyPI-repo|, execute in terminal:
+To install from |PyPI-repo|, execute in shell:

 .. code-block:: console

     $ python -m pip install triumvirate

-To install using |conda-repo|, execute in terminal:
+To install using |conda-repo|, execute in shell:

 .. code-block:: console